liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 			}
 		}
 		else {
-			// Use empty MessageSource to be able to accept getMessage calls.
+			//Use empty MessageSource to be able to accept getMessage calls.
 			DelegatingMessageSource dms = new DelegatingMessageSource();
 			dms.setParentMessageSource(getInternalParentMessageSource());
 			this.messageSource = dms;